VirtualSistemas/softphone-android/README.md

 Copyright © Belledonne Communications

-Linphone is dual licensed, and is available either :
+VSPhone is dual licensed, and is available either :

  - under a [GNU/GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), for free (open source).
 Please make sure that you understand and agree with the terms  of this license before using it (see LICENSE file for details).